vikejs/vike/README.md

 - `Page` is the `export { Page }` (or `export default`) of the `.page.js` file.
 - `contextProps` is the initial accumulation of:
    1. The `contextProps` you provided in your the server integration point `createPageRender()`.
-   2. The route parameters (such as `contextProps.movieId` for a page with a route string `/movie/:movieId`).
+   2. The route parameters (such as `contextProps.movieId` for a page with a Route String `/movie/:movieId`).

 <br/>